Amazon Prime Day 2020: Everything we know so far | CNN Underscored

 How to prepare for Prime Day

-First thing’s first: Make sure you actually have an Amazon Prime membership.
-You can sign up for a 30-day free trial, after which your membership will cost $12.99 per month or $119 per year, here.
+First things first: Make sure you actually have an Amazon Prime membership.
+You can sign up for a 30-day free trial here, after which your membership will cost $12.99 per month or $119 per year.
 In addition to fast, free two-day shipping, you’ll also have access to Prime Video ad-free music streaming, unlimited photo storage and unlimited reading.
 Many of Prime Day’s best deals, including Lightning Deals (we’ll get to that in a second), are only available to Prime members.

 Once your membership is all squared away, you should also take some time to ensure your payment methods, including 1-Click settings and default delivery, are up to date so that you can snag your desired deals in a timely fashion.